Hhaizee/RFL-CDNet/before_RFL-CDNet-main/READEME.md

 # **RFL-CDNet: Towards Accurate** Change Detection via Richer Feature Learning

-This software implements SDACD: An End-to-end Supervised Domain Adaptation Framework for Cross-domain Change Detection in PyTorch.
-For more details, please refer to our paper https://arxiv.org/abs/2204.00154

 This software implements RFL-CDNet: Towards Accurate Change Detection via Richer Feature Learning in PyTorch.
 For more details, please refer to our paper